quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ## Abstract {.page_break_before}

-Maintaining genome integrity in the eukaryotic germline is essential and enormously complex.
+Maintaining germline genome integrity is essential and enormously complex.
 Hundreds of proteins comprise pathways involved in DNA proofreading, and hundreds more are mobilized to repair DNA damage [@PMID:28485537].
 While loss-of-function mutations in any of the genes encoding these proteins might lead to elevated mutation rates, *mutator alleles* have largely eluded detection in mammals.

 DNA replication and repair proteins often recognize particular sequence motifs or excise lesions at specific nucleotides.
 Thus, we might expect that the spectrum of *de novo* mutations &mdash; that is, the frequency of each individual mutation type (C>T, A>G, etc.) &mdash; will differ between genomes that harbor either a mutator or wild-type allele at a given locus.
-Previously, we used quantitative trait locus mapping to discover a mutator allele near the DNA repair gene *Mutyh* that increases the rate of *de novo* C>A germline mutation in a collection of recombinant inbred lines (RILs) known as the BXDs [@PMID:35545679;@PMID:33472028].
+Previously, we used quantitative trait locus mapping to discover a mutator allele overlapping the DNA repair gene *Mutyh* that increased the rate of *de novo* C>A germline mutation in a collection of recombinant inbred lines (RILs) known as the BXDs [@PMID:35545679;@PMID:33472028].

 In this study, we developed a new method to detect alleles that affect the mutation spectrum in biparental RILs.
-By applying this approach to mutation data from the BXDs, we confirmed the activity of the germline mutator locus near *Mutyh* and discovered an additional C>A germline mutator locus on chromosome 6 that overlaps *Ogg1* and *Mbd4*, two DNA glycosylases involved in base-excision repair [@PMID:17581577;@PMID:10097147].
+By applying this approach to mutation data from the BXDs, we confirmed the activity of the germline mutator locus near *Mutyh* and discovered an additional C>A mutator locus on chromosome 6 that overlaps *Ogg1* and *Mbd4*, two DNA glycosylases involved in base-excision repair [@PMID:17581577;@PMID:10097147].
-Strikingly, BXDs with mutator alleles on chromosome 6 only exhibit elevated rates of C>A germline mutation if they also possess mutator alleles near *Mutyh*, and BXDs with both alleles exhibit even higher C>A mutation rates than those with either one alone.
+Strikingly, BXDs with mutator alleles on chromosome 6 only exhibit elevated rates of C>A germline mutation if they also possess mutator alleles near *Mutyh*, and BXDs with both alleles have even higher C>A mutation rates than those with either one alone.

-To our knowledge, these new methods for analyzing mutation spectra reveal the first evidence of epistasis between mammalian germline mutator alleles, and may be applicable to mutation data from humans and other model organisms.
+To our knowledge, these new methods for analyzing mutation spectra reveal the first evidence of epistasis between eukaryotic germline mutator alleles, and may be applicable to mutation data from humans and other model organisms.

 ## Introduction

-The germline mutation rate is a fundamental parameter in population genetics, and reflects the complex interplay between DNA replication and repair pathways, exogenous sources of DNA damage, and life-history traits.
+Germline mutation rates reflect the complex interplay between DNA proofreading and repair pathways, exogenous sources of DNA damage, and life-history traits.
 For example, parental age is an important determinant of mutation rate variability; in many mammalian species, the number of germline *de novo* mutations observed in offspring increases as a function of paternal and maternal age [@PMID:28959963;@PMID:31549960;@PMID:35771663;@PMID:32804933;@PMID:31492841].
 Rates of germline mutation accumulation are also variable across human families [@PMID:26656846;@PMID:31549960], potentially due to genetic variation or differences in environmental exposures.
-Nonetheless, genetic variants that augment germline mutation rates, known as *mutator alleles*, have largely eluded detection in mammals.
+Nonetheless, genetic variants that increase germline mutation rates, known as *mutator alleles*, have proven difficult to discover in mammals.

 The dearth of observed germline mutators in mammalian genomes is not necessarily surprising, since alleles that lead to elevated germline mutation rates would likely have deleterious consequences and be purged by negative selection [@PMID:27739533].
 Moreover, germline mutation rates are relatively low, and direct mutation rate measurements require whole-genome sequencing data from both parents and their offspring.
 As a result, large-scale association studies &mdash; which have been used to map the contributions of common genetic variants to many complex traits &mdash; are not currently well-powered to investigate the polygenic architecture of germline mutation rates.

-Despite these challenges, less traditional strategies have been successfully used to identify a small number of mutator alleles in both humans and mice.
+Despite these challenges, less traditional strategies have been used to identify a small number of mutator alleles in both humans and mice.
-By focusing on children who suffer from rare genetic diseases, a recent study identified two mutator alleles that lead to significantly elevated rates of *de novo* germline mutation in human families [@PMID:35545669].
+By focusing on families with rare genetic diseases, a recent study identified two mutator alleles that lead to significantly elevated rates of *de novo* germline mutation in human genomes [@PMID:35545669].
-Another group discovered mutator phenotypes in the sperm and somatic tissues of adults that suffer from cancers caused by inherited mutations in the POLE/POLD1 exonucleases [@PMID:34594041].
+Another group discovered mutator phenotypes in the sperm and somatic tissues of adults who possess cancer-predisposing inherited mutations in the POLE/POLD1 exonucleases [@PMID:34594041].
 Candidate mutator loci were also discovered by identifying human haplotypes with excess counts of derived alleles in the Thousand Genomes Project, though these loci could not be replicated using *de novo* germline mutation data from pedigrees [@PMID:28095480].

 In mice, a germline mutator allele was recently discovered by sequencing a large collection of recombinant inbred lines (RILs).